Do I need a large pond or a large lake?

 Why Ducks Need Water

-The happy duck is a healthy duck.
-Ducks are happier with water; whether it is a pond, lake, kiddie pool or plastic tub.
-This will keep them healthier for many reasons...
+The happy duck is healthy.
+Ducks are more content with water, whether it is a pond, lake, kiddie pool, or plastic tub.
+This will keep them healthier for many reasons.

 Ducks need water to eat and keep their mucous membranes moist and clean.
 Ducks like to dig in the mud for worms but must have clean water to clean their bills and swallow their food.
 If a duck goes too long without water, it will die.

 Ducks need clean water to preen and bathe themselves.
-This will keep them free of pest and also activates their oil gland distributing waterproofing oil over their feathers; used for swimming and regulating their body temperature.
+This will keep them free of pests and activate their oil gland by distributing waterproofing oil over their feathers, used for swimming and regulating body temperature.
 Preening also keeps their feathers healthy.

-Ducks use water for their bodily maintenance which keeps them healthier and happier.
-Managing their waters daily, will stop bacteria contamination and diseases in your duck.
+Daily, managing their waters.
+Ducks use water for their bodily maintenance, which keeps them healthier and happier.
+It will stop bacteria contamination and diseases in your duck.

 Duck prefer water for fertile mating.
 When I clean and refill the waters daily, the drakes start mating with the hens as they hear the water running.
-We do not always keep our drakes and hens together; breeding can be sometimes be hard on the hens.
-Our ducks appearance is important for exhibition but their health is a priority on our farm.
+We do not always keep our drakes and hens together; breeding can sometimes be hard on the hens.
+Our duck's vital appearance is important for exhibition, but our duck's health is a priority.